Skip to main content

 - ./persist/data:/srv

-Application cards feature a dedicated Persistent Folder section that allows users to check the size of the bind-mounted folder and delete it remotely.
+On a Barbara edge node, every workload card surfaces a Persistent Folder segment that shows the size of the bind-mounted folder and lets you wipe it remotely.

 echo "Sample file" > persist/data/sample.txt